intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Advanced-Quantizations/AWQ/README.md

 # AWQ

-This example shows how to directly run 4-bit AWQ models using BigDL-LLM on Intel GPU.
+This example shows how to directly run 4-bit AWQ models using IPEX-LLM on Intel GPU.

 ## Verified Models